RunDevelopment/RunDevelopment.github.io/posts/tbd-rounding.md

 # Rounding numbers: Old new tricks

 I recently implemented a new DDS decoder for [the `image` crate](https://github.com/image-rs/image).
 DDS is a container format that supports a variety of image formats (compressed and uncompressed) with the purpose of storing textures, volumes, cubemaps and more for games and other 3D applications.
-Pretty much every game that has been released in the last 15 years uses it, so it's very wide-spread.
+Almost much every computer game released in the last 15 years uses it.
 What's interesting about DDS' image formats is that [the specification](https://microsoft.github.io/DirectX-Specs/d3d/archive/D3D11_3_FunctionalSpec.htm#Chapter19Contents) is written in terms of floating point numbers, even though color data is typically stored as n-bit integers for those formats.
 This presents an interesting optimization problem for decoders that output images with 8 bit per channels (`u8`/`uint8`).

 One DDS image format is `B5G6R5_UNORM`, a 16-bit-per-pixel uncompressed (but quantized) RGB format.
 The R and B channels are 5 bits each, and the G channel is 6 bits.
 The most basic task of the decoder is to convert this to 8 bits per channel.
 The formula for converting a $n$-bit number $x$ to 8 bit is: